|Le Petit Bleu pour Deux||Self Catering||Flexible||1||2||1||Cot for a baby|

 Sympathetically renovated, this farmworkers cottage in the grounds of the former cider farm at La Grande Tournicotière offers the chance to relax in the verdant countryside of Brittany.
 Accommodation is all on one level.

-The gîte is set amidst 2 acres of beautiful gardens with another acre of field behind; yours to use for the duration of your holiday and with the 'potager' on hand, you can pick fresh fruit and vegetables in season for your evening meal.
+The gîte is set amidst an acre of beautiful gardens with another acre of field behind; yours to use for the duration of your holiday and with the 'potager' on hand, you can pick fresh fruit and vegetables in season for your evening meal.

 The owners live across the courtyard in the farmhouse and are on hand to help, should you wish, but the gîte has its own private gardens too so that you can take full advantage of this haven of peace.

 Situated on the Brittany/Normandy border, 'entre terre et mer'; a 10 minute walk from our nearest village and its boulangerie!
 It is ideally placed to explore both coastal and inland France; both Le Mont St Michel and the medieval city of Fougères with its magnificent chateau are just a 30 minute drive away.

 The salon has its original chestnut beams, feature lime mortared wall and original granite fireplace which is fitted with a Godin woodburner with a comfortable sofa on which to relax, or to read the books in both English and French and to watch the dvd's in both English and French too!